konflux-ci/service-provider-integration-operator/docs/ADMIN.md

 ### GitLab
 To create OAuth application follow [Configure GitLab as an OAuth 2.0 authentication identity provider](https://docs.gitlab.com/ee/integration/oauth_provider.html).

-When creating the OAuth application on GitLab, it is required to choose scopes that the application __can ask for__.
+When creating the OAuth application on GitLab, it is required to choose a set of scopes that the application __can ask for__.
 SPIAccessTokenBindings ask for different scopes depending on the `spec.permissions.required` and `spec.permissions.additionalScopes`.
 For additional information about permissions format, see [SPIAccessTokenBinding](docs/USER.md).

+The table below defines what GitLab scopes are required based on permissions of an SPIAccessTokenBinding.
-All scopes in the table below should be permitted to avoid integration issues with SPI.
+All described scopes should be permitted to avoid integration issues with SPI.

 | Scope            | Permissions Area | Permission Types | Description                                                         |
 |------------------|------------------|------------------|---------------------------------------------------------------------|